 It provides a suite of mental health, suicide intervention and prevention services (such as Lifeline and Wesley LifeForce), counselling services across Sydney, Newcastle, Wollongong, and two hospitals which provide a range of mental health services.

-Pictured Assistant Minister for Health, Minister for Mental Health, Pru Goward meets with Mums and Kids Matter client Natalie Saada and baby son, Toni.
+Pictured Assistant Minister for Health, Minister for Mental Health, Pru Goward meets with Mums and Kids Matter client and her baby son.

 Supervisor Training ProgramMon, 10th May 2021 - Fri, 5th Nov 2021